emmayeboah/Jimi_Hendrix_Tribute_Page/README.md

-This is a Jimi Hendrix Tribute Page.
+Jimi Hendrix Tribute Page

-It makes up the first part of my coding portfolio.
+This is the first of five mandetory Responsive Web Designs projects completed on freecodecamp .

+Kindly click on three horizontal lines on your left of the monitor to check my test results.

 You can see this project live at the following URL: